sifis-home/wp2-documents/wp2-deliverable-2.2/software-quality-guidelines.md

 Running the tests under those tool takes between 2x and 10x the normal execution of a debug build.

 #### Static Analysis
-meson [integrates](https://mesonbuild.com/howtox.html#use-clang-static-analyzer) with [clang-analyzer](https://clang-analyzer.llvm.org/) `scan-build` and some partial support for [clang-tidy](https://clang.llvm.org/extra/clang-tidy/).
+meson [integrates](https://mesonbuild.com/howtox.html#use-clang-static-analyzer) with [clang-analyzer](https://clang-analyzer.llvm.org/) `scan-build` and it has some partial support for [clang-tidy](https://clang.llvm.org/extra/clang-tidy/).

-Any tool that can consume the [compile_commands.json](https://clang.llvm.org/docs/JSONCompilationDatabase.html) can be executed with success.
+Any tool that can consume the [compile_commands.json](https://clang.llvm.org/docs/JSONCompilationDatabase.html) can be used with success.

 #### Dynamic Analysis
 The analysis tools that work on non-instrumented binaries can use the `--wrap` option for the test runner: